borgmatic-collective/borgmatic/docs/reference/configuration/data-sources/lvm.md

   key: LVM
   parent: 🗄️ Data sources
 ---
-<span class="minilink minilink-addedin">New in version 1.9.4</span> <span
+<span class="minilink minilink-addedin">New in version 1.9.4</span> borgmatic
-class="minilink minilink-addedin">Beta feature</span> borgmatic supports
-taking snapshots with [LVM](https://sourceware.org/lvm2/) (Linux Logical Volume Manager) and sending those snapshots to Borg for backup.
+supports taking snapshots with [LVM](https://sourceware.org/lvm2/) (Linux Logical Volume Manager) and sending those snapshots to Borg for backup.
 LVM isn't itself a filesystem, but it can take snapshots at the layer right below your filesystem.

 The minimum configuration to enable LVM support is: